 Jeff Feinman VMD, CVH — Weston, Connecticut — Call: 203.222.7979

-The best time to begin holistic preventive care is when your pet is "healthy" or is a puppy or kitten.
-In these cases it is usually relatively simple to treat any problems that arise.
+The best time to begin holistic preventive care is when your pet is young and "healthy".
+It's a joy to help puppies and kittens start their holistic and homeopathic lives.
+Doing so helps me insure long and happy lives for them.
+In young pets, it is usually relatively simple to treat any problems that arise because the healing capacity of the patient is still high.

-However, since we may not start working together until later in life, problems have already arisen (and been suppressed).
+However, since we may not start working together until later in your pet's life, problems have frequently already arisen (and been suppressed).
 Although improvement can sometimes be seen quickly in these difficult situations, it can also take months and years of treatment to make significant progress.

 Ascertaining the degree of structural pathology (if any) will help me determine a prognosis and treatment plan.
 Length of treatment will depend upon the chronicity and depth of the condition and number of and response to prior suppressions.
 Most acute situations can be properly resolved over a few days or weeks, whereas lifelong problems can take 1-3 years.